sairanjit/profile-verifier-app/README.md

 # User Profile Verifier App: DIF Hackathon 👋

-This App helps in choosing a user preference template and share user profile data with the verifier.
+This App helps choose a user preference template and request a user profile based on the selected template with the user.

 ## Table of Contents